Kiki Dee (and her band) sang and played, “I’ve Got The Music In Me”.

 George Michael (supposedly) once said, “I still believe that music is one of the greatest gifts that G-d gave to man” – I wholeheartedly agree with that sentiment.

-Music is my essence, it’s my therapy, it’s my escape, it’s my ‘drug’, it’s my past, the sound track to my nostalgia, it’s my present and I sincerely hope that it’s my future….music pierces my heart, it enters my soul, it massages my tear ducts…music isn’t just something IN my life, it is a PART OF my life.
+Music is my essence, it’s my therapy (as is running!), it’s my escape, it’s my ‘drug’, it’s my past, the sound track to my youth, it’s nostalgia, it’s my present and I sincerely hope that it’s my future….music pierces my heart, it enters my soul, it massages my tear ducts…music isn’t just something IN my life, it is a PART OF my life.

 What is my music?